 The valley of Vajont is characterized by a succession of Jurassic/Cretaceous to Eocene marl and limestone-formations, forming a large fold, with the valley following the axis of the fold.
-Sedimentary layers found along the slopes of the mountains, especially on Mount Toc, plunge into the valley, forming possible sliding planes for a mass movement.
+Sedimentary layers found along the slopes of the mountains, especially on Mount Toc, plunge towards the valley, forming possible sliding planes for a mass movement.

 After the disaster, geologists discovered thin layers of green claystone (5-10 centimeters thick) in the limestone of the Vajont site.
-The clay layers acted as sliding planes for a prehistoric landslide and were reactivated by the rising water in the reservoir.
+The clay layers acted as sliding planes for a prehistoric landslide and were reactivated by the rising water level in the reservoir.

 - SEMENZA E. (1965): Sintesi degli studi geologici sulla frana del Vajont dal 1959 al 1964.
 Museo tridentino di scienze naturali, Trento Vol. 16(1): 51

 - SEMENZA, E. (2005): La storia del Vajont raccontata dal geologo che ha scoperto la frana.
 K-Flash editore: 280